Frequently Asked Questions

 When will OASIS come to my neighborhood?

-Pompano Beach’s reuse Master Plan calls for providing reuse water citywide over the course of many years.
-However, such an effort requires a network of pipes to be constructed to carry the water, which takes time and money to build.
+Pompano Beach’s reuse Master Plan calls for the continuous growth of the reuse water system; however, such an effort requires a network of pipes to be constructed to carry the water, which takes time and money to build.

 Reuse is first being provided closest to the plant, and along the saltwater intrusion line, to help protect our drinking water source.
 It will eventually expand out into the rest of the City.
 Please click here to view our Future Reuse Areas.